paul-bailey/EvilCandy/Tutorial.rst

 ================== ================

 For the ``u`` and ``U`` escape, EvilCandy will encode the character as UTF-8 internally.
-Only Unicode values that may be encoded into UTF-8 (up to 10FFFF hexadecimal, or 1 114 111 decimal) are supported.
+Only Unicode values between U+0001 and U+10FFFF are supported.

 The rules for numerical backslashes are as follows: